%20(2).avif)

 Here are some reasons to use tools in the service mesh category:

-Kong is an open-source API gateway and service mesh used to control, secure, and observe traffic between clients and microservices.
-It is commonly adopted to standardize API management and enforce consistent policies across Kubernetes, cloud, and hybrid environments.
+Kong is an open-source API gateway and service mesh used to route, secure, and observe traffic between clients and microservices.
+It is commonly adopted to standardize API governance and enforce consistent policies across Kubernetes, cloud, and hybrid environments.

-Kong is a strong fit when teams need a single control point for API governance plus a path toward service-to-service policy enforcement.
-Key trade-offs include operational complexity at scale, plugin governance, and deciding how to split responsibilities between gateway and mesh to avoid duplicated policies.
+Kong is a strong fit when teams need a single control point for north-south API traffic, plus a path to consistent east-west policies as microservices grow.
+Key trade-offs include operational complexity at scale, plugin and policy governance, and deciding which concerns belong at the gateway versus the mesh to avoid duplicated controls.

-Common alternatives include NGINX, Apigee, and Istio, depending on whether the priority is API management, gateway performance, or service mesh depth.
-For more on API gateway concepts, see Kong in the CNCF landscape.
+Common alternatives include NGINX, Apigee, and Istio, depending on whether the priority is gateway performance, full API management, or deeper service mesh capabilities.
+For background, see Kong in the CNCF ecosystem.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Kong use-cases, from platform standardization to security and observability in production.
-It enables MeteorOps to deliver high-quality Kong setups that are maintainable, scalable, and aligned with how teams actually ship and operate microservices.
+This experience helped us accumulate significant knowledge across multiple Kong use-cases—from platform standardization and security to observability and production operations—and enables us to deliver high-quality Kong setups that are maintainable, scalable, and aligned with how teams ship and run microservices.

 Some of the things we can help you do with Kong include: